1

 citizens

-1. Curious and Concerned Citizens
+1. Informed and Accountable Citizens

 to empower their civic and social responsibilities with the timeless wisdom of Indian Knowledge Systems.